geeknik/my-awesome-stars/topics.md

 ## data

+- [cocoindex-io/cocoindex](https://github.com/cocoindex-io/cocoindex) - ETL framework to turn your data AI-ready - with realtime incremental updates and support custom logic like lego.
 - [ArslanS1997/Auto-Analyst](https://github.com/ArslanS1997/Auto-Analyst) - AI data scientist
 - [BenSFGamer/B.I.O.S.](https://github.com/BenSFGamer/B.I.O.S.) - A biographer
 - [MarcSkovMadsen/awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be